 For years, Ram has offered the best V8 in class and the 2019 edition of the engine is even better than ever offering cylinder deactivation, start/stop and the eTorque system.
 It's more than powerful enough to push the Ram around with enthusiasm.
 From a rest, the V8 Ram 1500 will run to 60 MPH in about 6.5 seconds.
 More impressively though is the smoothness of the engine transmission combo.
 There's nary a bubble or hiccup as it accelerates or switches from 4- to 8-cylinder mode.
 Power delivery is linear, smooth and effortless -- exactly what you want in a pickup truck.

 EPA ratings for the Ram 1500 with 4WD and V8 are 15 MPG city and 21 MPG highway.
 Those numbers are better than the Ford F-150 and slightly worse than the Chevrolet Silverado 1500 when similarly equipped.
-In real-world suburban commuting with a light load, it's easy to match or surpass the EPA estimates both in the city and on the highway.
+With the eTorque V8 with a light load, it's easy to match or surpass the EPA estimates both in the city and on the highway.
+However, opting for the base V8, expect fuel economy to dip two or three MPG.
 According to Ram, the V8 runs best on midgrade gasoline while most competitors will run fine on regular-grade gasoline.

 For years, Ram was the only pickup to offer a coil spring rear suspension.
 This year Ram has upped the ante with an available air suspension.
 With the standard coil setup, the Ram 1500 is far and away the best riding full-size pickup ever and adding the air setup further refines and increases the Ram's segment leading ride quality.
 It is hard to describe how much better the Ram rides and drives comparted to the competition, but it is the only vehicle in the class that figuratively shrinks around you as you drive.

 The suspension and long wheelbase simply smother road imperfections without any undue bobbing or bouncing.
 The highway ride parallels that of some luxury sedans.
 In addition, the electrically assisted steering is responsive and provides positive feedback on the highway and quickens up nicely at parking-lot speeds.
 Brakes have ample stopping power and are among the largest in the class.
-Interior noise levels are extremely low, thanks to added sound insolation and better isolation from the road.
+Interior noise levels are extremely low, thanks to added sound insulation and better isolation from the road.
+(Note that Rebel models are equipped with off-road ready tires that can get a bit noisy at highway speeds.)

 All told, the Ram, which had been the best riding pickup, is now the best riding and best handling pickup.
 It's a perfect highway cruiser and easy to maneuver around town.